Their excitement is our excitement

 Our biggest reward is seeing our students become active young adults with a profession that will lift them out of poverty, and give them the means of helping their families and community.
 We currently sponsor 50 Stand Tall graduates for post-primary education.
 Many of them will soon be teachers, accountants, nurses, early childhood educators and tradesmen.
 Their success is our success; their excitement our excitement.

 “I want to share my excitement with you all.
 Today has really been a good day for me, because i have been appointed the master of ceremony of the biggest yearly function at Makerere Business Institute (my school).”
 I was appointed the only girl along with one other boy.

-Patience, entering her diploma year in accounting.
+Patience, is completing her diploma year in accounting in 2020